Johnson, Corbyn wage Brexit battle in final debate before UK election

 Johnson, who renegotiated a new divorce deal with the EU in October, has promised to “get Brexit done”, a slogan he has repeated constantly during campaigning to try to win over Labour supporters who backed leaving the bloc, and those who are simply fed up of the political haggling over the issue.

 Britons voted by 52%-48% in 2016 for Brexit but parliament has been stuck in deadlock over the way forward.
-If Johnson wins the majority he says he needs, Britain will leave the EU by Jan.
-31 and then seek to enact a trade agreement with the bloc by the end of 2020.
+If Johnson wins the majority he says he needs, Britain will leave by Jan.
+31 and then seek to secure a trade deal with the bloc by the end of 2020.

-Earlier on Friday, Corbyn went on the attack, calling Johnson’s promises a fraud and saying his Brexit deal would simply be the start of years of “painful negotiations and broken promises”.
+Keen to land a blow, Corbyn doubled down on an earlier attack on Johnson, calling his Brexit promises a fraud and saying his deal would simply be the start of years of “painful negotiations and broken promises”.

-He also revealed a leaked government document which he said showed the divorce deal would lead to customs declarations and security checks between Britain and Northern Ireland, a direct contradiction to Johnson’s statements that it would not create any barriers between the British province and the mainland.
+The Labour leader waved at him documents he had unveiled earlier in the day, which he said showed the divorce deal would lead to customs declarations and security checks between Britain and Northern Ireland, a direct contradiction of Johnson’s statements that it would not create any barriers.

-The confidential Treasury report said the impact of the deal would be higher prices and that 98% of Northern Irish exporters would struggle to bear the additional costs.

-“There will be other secret reports like this one in every government department that reveal the disastrous impact of Johnson’s damaging deal,” Corbyn said.
+“How about the prime minister showing a degree of honesty about the arrangements he’s actually made with Northern Ireland,” Corbyn said.
+“It is a question of openness.”

 Additional reporting by Paul Sandle, William Schomberg and Andrew MacAskill; writing by Elizabeth Piper and Michael Holden; Editing by Giles Elgood and Rosalba O'Brien